andreasabel/inCode/entry/introduction-to-singletons-3.md

 [^1]: All of this is ignoring the "bottom" value that is an occupant of every
     type in Haskell.
-We can use bottom to subvert pretty much all proofs in Haskell, unfortunately, so the discussion from this point forward assumes we are talking about a subset of haskell where all values are non-bottom and all functions are total.
+We can use bottom to subvert pretty much all proofs in Haskell, unfortunately, so the discussion from this point forward assumes we are talking about a subset of Haskell where all values are non-bottom and all functions are total.

 [^2]: Sorry to mix up similar metaphors like this!
 Definitely not intentional :)